josephpicardat/ArcadeGames/README.md

-# Pong Game in React
+# Arcade Games in React

-This project is a simple implementation of the classic Pong game built using React.
-The game features basic paddle and ball physics, scoring, and a win condition.
-Players can control their paddles using the keyboard and play against each other.
+This project is a simple implementation of the classic arcade games like Pong and Snake built using React.
+These games are implemented using Phaser.js

 ## Table of Contents